InfamousVague/DZSA-ZombieMultiplierTool/README.md

 ## 🎯 Additional Spawns
 If you'd like to add additional spawns, add your spawns to the `xml/additional_spawns.xml` file and build with the flag `-AdditionalSpawns=true`.

+## Reset To Defaults
+Ah crap, you have way to many zombies, you've made a huge mistake and you want to get the normal config back!
+Just run `./ZombieMultiplierTool` again and it will generate a fresh config from the base.